supertestnet/tapleaf-circuits/README.md

 # Interlude for coders

 If you're a coder you probably find my way of coding bizarre.
-I generally try, as much as possible, to put every line of code in one file.The fact that Paul and Vicky have separate pages in this project is a bit annoying to me.
+I generally try, as much as possible, to put every line of code in one file.
+The fact that Paul and Vicky have separate pages in this project is a bit annoying to me.
 But every other coder I've ever met thinks that is horrifying, so someone helpfully made [a variant of this project](https://github.com/TechMiX/tapleaf-circuits/tree/chore/refactor-structure) where all the code is broken up into separate files, e.g. there is a vm.js file and a network.js file.
 Perusing through this variant was insightful to me as I found that the vm, which I previously only reckoned as about 200 lines of code, was actually (by this other person's reckoning) more than 1000 lines of code.
 C'est la vivre.

 # Bristol format